OpenRTDynamics/ORTD/README.md

 IMPORTANT NEWS and NOTES
 ========================

+- Please note: Scilab 6 and above does not work so far as the syntax slightly changed breaking the compatibility.
+Please use one the older 5.x versions.

 - Rev 592: Full support for PaPI (Graphical interface to control targets)

 - Rev 519: A new command "ortdrun" has been introduced that starts the